Atahualpa Yupanqui

 Atahualpa Yupanqui ([ataˈwalpa ʝuˈpaŋki]; born Héctor Roberto Chavero Aramburu; 31 January 1908 – 23 May 1992) was an Argentine singer, songwriter, guitarist, and writer.
-He is considered the most important Argentine folk musician of the 20th century.
+He is considered one of the most important Argentine folk musicians of the 20th century.

 Biography

-Yupanqui was born Héctor Roberto Chavero Aramburu in Pergamino (Buenos Aires Province), in the Argentine pampas, about 200 kilometers away from Buenos Aires.
+Yupanqui was born Héctor Roberto Chavero Aramburu in Pergamino (Buenos Aires Province), in the Argentine pampas, about 200 kilometers from Buenos Aires.
 His father was a mestizo of Quechua and Basque origins, while his mother was born in the Basque country.
-His family moved to the Northwest city of Tucumán when he was nine.
-In a bow to two legendary Incan kings, he adopted the stage name Atahualpa Yupanqui, which became famous all around the world.
+His family moved to the city of Tucumán in northwestern Argentina when he was nine.
+In a bow to two legendary Incan kings, he adopted the stage name Atahualpa Yupanqui.

-In his early years, Yupanqui traveled extensively through the northwest of Argentina and the Altiplano studying the indigenous culture.
+In his early years, Yupanqui traveled extensively through the northwest of Argentina and the Altiplano studying the indigenous cultures.
 He became politically active and joined the Communist Party of Argentina.
 In 1931, he took part in the failed Kennedy brothers uprising against the de facto government of José Félix Uriburu and in support of deposed president Hipólito Yrigoyen.
 After the uprising was defeated, he was forced to seek refuge in Uruguay.
 He returned to Argentina in 1934.

 In 1935, Yupanqui paid his first visit to Buenos Aires; his compositions were growing in popularity, and he was invited to perform on the radio.
 Shortly thereafter, he made the acquaintance of pianist Antonieta Paula Pepin Fitzpatrick, nicknamed "Nenette", who became his lifelong companion and musical collaborator under the pseudonym "Pablo Del Cerro".